RocketCommunicationsInc/astro-uxds/_content/components/toggle.md

 ::: compliance

-- 5.22.1.
-Toggle shall be used when the action takes immediate effect.
+- X.X.X Toggle shall be used when the action takes immediate effect.

 :::